tcarette/vim-sparkShell/README.md

 # vim-sparkShell

 This is a very first, basic step for integrating the spark shell with vim.
-So far it allows to start a spark shell in tmux.
-Then vim-tbone is used to send lines to it.
+So far it allows to start a spark shell in tmux, then vim-tbone is used to send lines to it.
+There are also functions to enter and exit paste mode.

 It's just the minimum for what I wanted.
 I don't know how far it will evolve but I thought that maybe somebody might already think it's useful,